deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 ## How do I create custom Grafana dashboards?

-The custom Grafana dashboards can be added to the project using the infrastructure as a code approach.
+Custom Grafana dashboards can be added to the project using the infrastructure as a code approach.
-To add your dashboard to Grafana, create the dedicated [`GrafanaDashboardDefinition`](cr.html#grafanadashboarddefinition) custom resource in the cluster.
+To add your dashboard to Grafana, create the dedicated [`GrafanaDashboardDefinition`](cr.html#grafanadashboarddefinition) Custom Resource in the cluster.

 An example:
 ```yaml